vmfmyot/VR-Cat-Museum/README.md

 - **Ray casting:** This issue is also part of our interaction set.
 We had a lot of difficulties making our ray casting appear, especially because it was in conflict with our movements.
 - **Camera falling**: Whenever we try to grab objects, our camera falls to the ground.

-## Credits

-Add all credit links for the images and 3D assets